Understand the diversity of human needs and how social and public policies affect social progress

 Our research influences national and international agendas and can be directly applied to real life.
 Our work on benefit fraud and welfare reform has been presented to parliamentary committees.

-You'll start your study of social and public policy by undertaking core modules that give you a thorough grounding in social sciences, ethics, and social research methods.
+You'll start your study of social and public policy by undertaking core modules that give you a thorough grounding in key issues surrounding social and public policy as well as philosophy.
 As you progress, you'll tailor your degree with option modules that allow you to focus on issues and policies that interest you.

 In addition to the above you will also need to complete our online Academic Integrity module.